 - Minimizing disruption of normal university activities.

-- Assisting non-commercial production agencies and public broadcasting institutions in creating educational and public interest programs.
+- Assisting non-commercial production agencies and public broadcasting institutions in creating educational, documentary and public interest programs.

-- Providing and controling general access to the university exterior locations and to provide limited access to interior locations for commercial production companies producing feature films, commercials, still photography and general entertainment programs.
+- Managing and controlling general access to the university for commercial production companies producing feature films, commercials, documentaries, student productions, still photography and general entertainment programs.

 - Recovering all costs of the film liaison service and provide financial compensation to occupants of buildings where interior filming is undertaken.

 - Preserving the reputation and public image of the University.